Upikk/Fiveguard_Discordbot/README.md

 # Configuration
 1.

-<br>If you want to purchase custom bot with functions like revive, kill etc dm me on discord: upik_</br>!
+<b>If you want to purchase custom bot with functions like revive, kill etc dm me on discord: upik_</b>!